-Among our new customers were actors from local theater groups, among them, Gorman Lowe, who also became a good friend.
+Our new customers included actors from local theater groups, and from one of those groups came Gorman Lowe, who also became a good friend.
 Gorman had recently played a seriously overweight King Herod in Jesus Christ, Superstar, furiously pedaling an exercise bike while singing his part.
 He was a brilliant actor and playwright, and a very witty man.
 Gorman recognized the club's potential for theater, and it wasn't long before he proposed a theater production designed for our humble stage.
-His and fellow producer / actor KC's musical comedy, Bosom Buddies, was the first in a string of performances by dozens of multi-talented actors, singers, choreographers, costume designers and musicians.
-Each show was written, directed and scored by the actors, who usually also played the leading roles.
+He and fellow producer / actor KC staged a musical comedy, Bosom Buddies, which became the first in a string of performances featuring dozens of multi-talented actors, singers, choreographers, costume designers and musicians.
+Each show was written, directed and scored by the same performers who played the leading roles.
 They were comedic geniuses, and audiences loved them.

 When Nikon stopped production on their Coolscan 9000, I thought we'd never see another dedicated medium format scanner.
 I could have kicked myself for not buying one, but at the time, I wasn't ready to shell out $2,000.
 Now, several years after production ended, the same scanner, used, is selling on auction sites for well over $3,000!
 I understand it's a great scanner, but no way.